rackerlabs/design-system/_component_design/input-selectors.md

 Consider the following best practices when you construct an input selector:

 - Limit the number of input selector options to 15 choices.
-Long lists of options can be difficult for the user to scan.
+Long lists of options are difficult for the user to scan.
 - Consider using a [text field]({{site.baseurl}}/components/text-fields.html) with auto-complete for long lists of choices.
 - Consider using [radios]({{site.baseurl}}/components/radio-buttons.html) when you provide the user with seven or fewer options.
 This enables the user to immediately scan the options without clicking to reveal this information.
-- To remind the user of the data set they are working with, ensure the selected option is viewable through all input selector states.
+- To remind the user of the data set they are working with, ensure that the selected option is viewable through all input selector states.
 - Add a meaningful label to the input selector that clearly communicates what the user is selecting.
 For example, use *Select a Region* and don't use *Select an Option*.
 - Apply the disabled state to any input selector option that is not available to the user.